 Emotional Support Animal Laws do not apply to hotels, so there are no requirements that your emotional support animal be accommodated.
 However, the likelihood that you are allowed in the hotel with your emotional support animal are increased drastically with the proper documentation from a healthcare professional or doctor.
 We suggest you can call ahead to inquire about your hotel’s pet policy.
 Many hotels allow guests to bring pets into their hotel room, though some may require an additional fee or deposit.
 Of course, if your emotional support animal damages hotel property in any way, you are liable.

-Choose an ESA letter for travel and/or housing and checkout to place order
+Choose an ESA letter and checkout to place an order

 Fill out a questionnaire for the doctor.
 They will email your approved ESA.